Black Adam: DC Rebirth (2016–2018)

-New Justice (2018-2021)

-During the "Endless Winter" storyline, Black Adam was once freed in the 10th century by Hippolyta, Swamp Thing, and Viking Prince to help deal with the Frost King.
-When Flash is attacked by the Frost King's ice monsters, he is saved by Adam.
-Adam, Silver Banshee, Catman, Icicle, Rampage, and Multiplex arrive at the Stagg Enterprises facility in Gotham City where Frost King's family is kept in stasis.
-Multiplex tries helping Adam, but he overexhausts himself and Frost King kills Multiplex.
-Adam threatens to kill Frost King's family.
-While Frost King is distracted, Sebastian Stagg sends out a robot that can fire cold fusion cannons, but it makes the Frost King stronger instead.
-Just before Adam is killed, Superman, Wonder Woman, the Flash, Batman, and Green Lantern arrive.
-When it turns out that the Frost King's real body was trapped in the Fortress of Solitude, Superman prevents Adam from killing him.
-When the Frost King is seemingly destroyed in an explosion, Adam leaves while swearing vengeance on Superman.

 Infinite Frontier (2021–2023)

 In Infinite Frontier, Black Adam joins the Justice League and attempts to turn over a new leaf, harkening back to the lessons Adrianna had taught him.
 He began acting more as a protector than an avenger, which attracted the attention of Superman, who believed that the Justice League needed fresh perspectives.

-On the anniversary of Adrianna's death, Adam visited her grave, reflecting on what she'd tried to impart on him.
-While doing so, he was attacked by Brutus, an invader from another world.
+On the anniversary of Adrianna's death, Adam visits her grave, reflecting on what she had tried to impart on him.
+While doing so, he is attacked by Brutus, an invader from another world.
 After the conflict with Brutus concludes, Adam joins the League.

+Later on in Knight Terrors: Black Adam, Black Adam defends Kahndaq's borders from a foreign attack while a deadly insomnia plague sweeps across the planet, plunging everyone into a sleep state within the nightmare realm to witness their worst horrors, including Black Adam himself.
+During his journey, Teth-Adam witnesses the death of his second family,Adrianna and Amon, all over again.
+Later in the nightmare, he witnesses the death of his first family—Shiruta, Gon, and Hurut—which drives him mad as he tries to conquer his nightmare.
+When he finally awakens, he witnesses the flying flag of Kahndaq amidst the debris of his destroyed nation.

+Characterization

+Throughout the character's publication history, Black Adam is noted to be one who believes himself a leader of humanity and willing to wager any necessary action for the greater good, making him a figure that has served as both a hero and villain.
+An anti‑hero, the character is portrayed as a brutal and obsessive protector who is fiercely patriotic, isolationist, and guided by his own code of honor, while also being proud and headstrong.
+A powerful demigod, he is considered one of the most formidable magical wielders and dangerous men on Earth, classified as a "Alpha-level" metahuman.

 Powers and abilities

-As an ordinary human being, Black Adam is a skilled martial artist and is a master of Dhritishastra, a fictional Indian combat system created by Vandal Savage in which can only be mastered by immortals due to its complexity.
-Furthermore, Black Adam's intimidating presence and formidable abilities has led to his induction into the Sinestro Corps for a time.
+On his own, Black Adam is a skilled martial artist whose mastery included Dhritishastra, a fictional Indian fighting style created by Vandal Savage mastered only by immortals due to its complexity.
+In addition, his intimidator made him an ideal candidate for induction into the Sinestro Corps for a time.

-Magical abilities

-Empowered by the Wizard Shazam, Black Adam is considered a formidable entity, remarked to possessing Alpha-level powers, being among the most dangerous men on Earth, and being considered one of Earth's most foremost wielders of magic.
-Similarly to Billy Batson, he can shift between his human form and a empowered demi-god like form by saying the magic word ("Shazam!").
-In this endowed form, he possess enhanced senses among other powers.